makersacademy/airport_challenge/lib/README.md

 In order to allow a plane to take off, call the takeoff method on TrafficControl with a unique, already landed plane as an argument.

+The weather state is stored in the Weather class, the state of which can be checked by calling the stormy? method on it.

 ### This is where I ran into issues. ###